scrapjs/jsxify/faq.md

 Jsxify does not use diffing/patching approach, istead, it delegates JSX structure of components to update DOM themselves, and makes sure these components exist in DOM nodes according to that structure.

-Jsxify does not force content of `container` be exactly as in JSX, allowing to mixin real DOM, rather than dictate/redefine it.
+Jsxify does not force content of `container` be exactly as in JSX, allowing to mixin real DOM, rather than force it.

 Example: